Galveston Island Trolley

 The Galveston Island Trolley is a heritage streetcar network in Galveston, Texas, United States.
 As of late 2006, the total network length was 6.8 miles (10.9 km) with 22 stations.
 The Galveston Island Trolley is operated by Island Transit.
 The rail system reopened in 2021, after having been out of service for 13 years following severe damage caused by Hurricane Ike in 2008.
 Subsequent to the 2008 closure, the Federal Emergency Management Agency (FEMA) and the Federal Transit Administration agreed to fund repairs.
 In January 2017, a contract was approved to restore three of the trolleys at a cost of $3.8 million.
 At that time, the trolleys were expected to be ready to return to service in 2018, but the date was later postponed to 2019 and later to 2021.
 By November 2020, two reconditioned trolleys had returned to Galveston.
-The line reopened for service in October 2021, limited to three days a week for now.
+The line reopened for service in October 2021, and runs five days per week.